A-MAK15/Medical-Cost-Prediction-Model/README.md

-## Medical Cost Prediction Model
+# Medical Cost Prediction Model
-This repository consists of a medical prediction cost model of an individual based on certain demographics that are taken into consideration.
+This project consists of a medical prediction cost model of an individual based on certain demographics that are taken into consideration.
 These demographics constitute of age, sex, BMI, children, smoker status, and region.
 The main goal of this model is to provide insights of the relationships between these demographics and how they were scaled to